 Beginners can can hit the easy lower slopes, those with more experience can try the runs in Igls, and advanced carvers can choose from the eight ski areas, all connected by a free bus!

 Chamonix is probably the most famous ski resort in the French Alps, as it was host to the very First Winter Olympic games in 1924.
 In fact, Chamonix is the oldest ski resort in France!
 This skier’s paradise is located at the foot of Mont Blanc and offers some of the best ski slopes in Europe.
 There are 12 ski areas, so you’re sure to find a slope to suit your level and style.
+Just keep this snowshoe boots guide handy because the snow levels there can be really high.
 And when you’re not hitting the epic slopes, you’ll be constantly gawking at the post-card-perfect scenery in every direction.

 As a cool (pun!) side trip, you might want to check out Mer de Glace (Ice Sea), one of the biggest glaciers in Europe.
 Just hop on the Montenvers rack railway for unforgatable views of the ice.